K0I05/esp32-s3/examples/ESP32-S3_DATA-LOGGER_20241101/components/esp_datalogger/README.md

 The working example included was developed in Visual Studio Code and requires an internet connection to synchronize the system clock using Simple Network Time Protocol (SNTP) over Wi-Fi.
 Likewise, you can comment out the Wi-Fi connect and ntp start routines and enable the get and set time routines.
 The set time routine provides a user configurable date and time structure to initliaze the system clock to a base date-time.
 Otherwise, the included example may not run as expected.

-> Please keep in mind that this is still under development, there is a memory leak that is under investigation, but if you have any suggestions please contact me.
+> Please keep in mind that this is still under development but if you have any suggestions or would like to contribute please contact me.

 ## Data-Table Example
 Declare the data-table's handle, data-table configuration, and column indexes for columns that will be added.
 A data-table will have one task-schedule handle declared for sampling purposes and one time-into-interval handle declared for processing purpose and referenced internally to manage temporal based sampling and processing within the data-table.